St Scholastica Day riot: Background

-Academic teaching has been ongoing at Oxford since 1096; as a university it grew rapidly from 1167 and was given a royal charter in 1248, formalising some of its positions and functions.
+University teaching has been ongoing at Oxford since 1096; its university grew rapidly from 1167 and was given a royal charter in 1248, formalising some of its positions and functions.
+The university was an ecclesiastical institution and while there were lay students, those who attended were called clerks; their heads were expected to be tonsured to show their religious status.
+Seventeen per cent of the students were monks, and the remainder were overwhelmingly secular clergy—other priests and deacons—between 1200 and 1500.

 In 1334 Oxford, a town of 5,000 residents, was the ninth wealthiest settlement in England.
-In 1349 the Black Death affected the town; many townspeople died or left, and a quarter of the scholars perished.
+In 1349 the Black Death affected the town; there are no reliable figures for the deaths in the town, but the mortality rate in England has been estimated at 65 per cent.
+The historian Guy Lytle observed that Oxford "was certainly hit by plague, but its impact on the university remains an open question".
 The town began to recover soon afterwards, but its finances had been deeply affected.
 During the first part of the fourteenth century the population was aware of the decline of Oxford's fortunes, and this coincided with disturbance and unrest between the town and university.